Alamofire/Alamofire/Documentation/Alamofire 4.0 Migration Guide.md

         // Called on main dispatch queue by default print("Upload progress: \(progress.fractionCompleted)")
     }
-    .uploadProgress(queue: DispatchQueue.utility) { bytesSent, totalBytesSent, totalBytesExpectedToSend in
-        // Can customize the dispatch queue for background operations if needed print("Sent: \(bytesSent), Total Sent: \(totalBytesSent), Total Expected: \(totalBytesExpectedToSend)") }
     .downloadProgress { progress in
         // Called on main dispatch queue by default print("Download progress: \(progress.fractionCompleted)")
     }
-    .downloadProgress { bytesRead, totalBytesRead, totalBytesExpectedToRead in
-        // Called on main dispatch queue by default print("Read: \(bytesRead), Total Read: \(totalBytesRead), Total Expected: \(totalBytesExpectedToRead)") }
     .responseData { response in
         debugPrint(response)
     }
 ```

 It's now easy to differentiate between upload and download progress for upload requests.
-Deciding with to use the `Progress` or `Int64` variant is purely personal preference.
-We would recommend using the `Progress` APIs though purely for convenience.

 > See [PR-1455](https://github.com/Alamofire/Alamofire/pull/1455) for more info.